How You (And Your Dog) Can Avoid Snake Bites — And What To Do If You Get Bitten

 If it's not possible for an ambulance to reach you, you do need to get to medical treatment as quickly as possible.
 "If you have to walk or hop out, do it," Morocco says.

-And here's some bottom-line advice for what to do if you are waiting for the ambulance or EMT: "Don't do anything you see in the movies or on TV," Morocco says, "no tourniquets, no cutting an X on the wound and trying to suck out the venom."
-He says those methods don't have any effect on the outcome of snake bites, and can even make them worse.
+And here's some bottom-line advice for what to do if you are waiting for the ambulance or emergency medical technician: "Don't do anything you see in the movies or on TV," Morocco says.
+"No tourniquets, no cutting an X on the wound and trying to suck out the venom."
+He says those methods don't have any effect on the outcome of snake bites and can even make them worse.